sneakers-the-rat/surveillance-graphs/_sections/_ideology/kgs_and_ai.md

 Of course, to *use* a knowledge graph one must first *have* a knowledge graph.
 Google and other search-adjacent researchers were writing about the need for extracting factual information from the web (eg. {% cite halevyUnreasonableEffectivenessData2009 pascaTurningWebText2008 pascaWeaklysupervisedDiscoveryNamed2007 pascaOrganizingSearchingWorld2007 pascaOrganizingSearchingWorld2006 pascaAcquisitionCategorizedNamed2004 %}) around the same time Freebase and other Semantic Web technologies began to mutate into the era of Linked Data and become usable.
 The deepening entanglements and arguable capture of the semantic web follow shortly thereafter.

-The development of large language models (LLMs) is also intertwined with this line of question answering research.
+The development of large language models (LLMs) is similarly entwined with the need for semantically parsing search queries.
 Language and knowledge graphs alike have the unfortunate quality of having long-range dependencies between terms, where eg. in language one needs to use contextual information sometimes separated by many paragraphs to understand any given term.
 Enter Google's research on Transformer architectures for neural networks {% cite vaswaniAttentionAllYou2017 %}, which spawned their BERT model {% cite devlinBERTPretrainingDeep2019 %} --- which is used in their search products to parse natural language queries and match them to entities in their Knowledge Graph {% cite nayakUnderstandingSearchesBetter2019 %}.
+To extend these models, Google and others then developed architectures to better accomodate multimodal information like browser history, image contents, and, importantly, sequential behavioral information like the multiple searches someone will do for a single topic {% cite tayHyperGridTransformersSingle2021 huUniTMultimodalMultitask2021 %}.

+These threads --- search, public/private knowledge graphs, large language models, and the Cloud Orthdoxy --- converge at the push across information conglomerates towards personal assistants and **chatbots.**

+It is impossible to understand the purpose of LLMs and chatbots without the context of knowledge graphs.
+Specifically: ***Large Language Models are interfaces to knowledge graphs.***

+Large language models have been, and will certainly continue to be richly criticized for their obvious capacity for harm, but many criticisms remain focused on the technologies *as such, in their current form* rather than their intended use as a weapon in a bareknuckle fight for informational dominance.
+The most common strain of criticism

+when turning to KGs, goto "semantic web has always been about AI too. now is the moment where that could become real in a really bad way" {% cite daquinNewGenerationSemantic2008 %}.
+Watson was a freaking semweb robot...

+As an extension to providing constraints to convenience-oriented search, chatbots allow

+BUT like the knowledge graph and its introduction of information panes, chatbots present an entirely different modality of interacting with information.
+Where prior information retrieval systems were passthrough systems, this system allows arbitrary information laundering - it is possible to render information even with some reasonable degree of confidence without revealing where the information comes from or even that you have a particular modality of information - "how do i beat my competitor" can give you some response without showing u ur competitors data, and so on. so as much as these things argue bout hwo they will always be based on provenance, the fact that that's impossible to know is why they are promising for new profit mechanisms

+> But Copilot doesn’t just supercharge individual productivity.
+It creates a new knowledge model for every organization — harnessing the massive reservoir of data and insights that lies largely inaccessible and untapped today.  https://blogs.microsoft.com/blog/2023/03/16/introducing-microsoft-365-copilot-your-copilot-for-work/

+> But Google has not yet begun exploring how to make money from Bard itself, said Dan Taylor, a company vice president of global ads.
+It considers the technology “experimental,” he said, and is focused on using the so-called large language models that power chatbots to improve traditional search.
+>
+> “The discourse on A.I. is rather narrow and focused on text and the chat experience,” Mr. Taylor said.
+“Our vision for search is about understanding information and all its forms: language, images, video, navigating the real world.”
+>
+> Sridhar Ramaswamy, who led Google’s advertising division from 2013 to 2018, said Microsoft and Google recognized that their current search business might not survive.
+“The wall of ads and sea of blue links is a thing of the past,” said Mr. Ramaswamy, who now runs Neeva, a subscription-based search engine.
+>
+>  {% cite mickleChatbotsAreHere2023 %}

+SO YES ppl are talking about chatbots and controlling information flow on the web, but still missing how this fits in the larger picture of how we design our information infrastructures! there are other options!

 - changing goals of what search is (knowledge boxes, AMP)
 	- enter personal assistants! {% cite adolphsBoostingSearchEngines2022 %}